-The way in which Erica Zalatan explores emotional territory is also interesting on Z is for Zebra.
+The way in which Erica Zalatan explores emotional territory is also interesting on Z as in Zebra.
 She is able to get a lot of feeling into the music through her writing and playing.
-Sometimes there’s a feeling of powerful uplift, other times there’s an ease to the music that soothes as one listens.
-Any emotion she explores is well defined and clear in the music.
+Sometimes there’s a feeling of powerful uplift, but other times there’s an ease to the music that soothes as one listens.
+Any emotion she explores is well-defined and clear in the music.

 My Favourite Tracks